tusharsinghal1610/simplefb/README.md

 # simplefb
-A PHP based that chatting website that also supports media exchange
+A PHP based chatting website that also supports media exchange